-Northern Lights’ exploration program for 2018 includes developing drill targets to identify large scale near surface oxide and deeper sulphide zinc/lead/silver carbonate replacement mineralization.
+Northern Lights Resources’ exploration program for 2018 includes developing drill targets to identify large scale near surface oxide and deeper sulphide zinc/lead/silver carbonate replacement mineralization.
 Additionally, completing aeromagnetic surveys, a mobile metal ion survey of areas surrounding the Golden Pipe historic workings and surface and a structural appraisal of the license area using RADAR technology are all slated for 2018.

 The Del Undur project

-Northern Lights also holds the option to acquire a 100 percent interest in the Del Undur titanium polymetallic project in the northeastern Mongolian province of Dornod.
+Northern Lights Resources also holds the option to acquire a 100 percent interest in the Del Undur titanium polymetallic project in the northeastern Mongolian province of Dornod.
 The project possesses iron, titanium, gold, silver zinc and lead deposits.

 The project totals 20,000 hectares and is located within 120 kilometers of the Russian and Chinese borders crossings.
 It benefits from its access to power infrastructure and both roads and railway access and has the potential to contain a large tonnage, low grade titanium iron deposit, capable of open pit mining with a low strip ratio.

 Titanium iron deposits at the Del Undur project were first identified by a Russian conducted airborne magnetic survey in 1966.
 Exploration activity such as 38,000 hectares of surface mapping, 3,600 line meters of trenching and the assessment of 2,000 unique samples have been completed since the project vendors acquired the licence in 2010.
 A resource report drawing from the aforementioned exploration between 2010-2013 estimates an inferred resource of 497 metric tons grading 1.25 percent titanium dioxide and 18 percent iron, though these estimates are not verified to NI 43-101 standards.